 With days to go, I found my idea through a dream.
-Now I can’t say this was a positive dream, in fact it was of many people being caught in a fire.
-So needless to say I was glad to wake up from this vision, but this, coupled with breaking news stories of arrests in relation to foiled plane attacks here in Australia, led me to think about that dreaded day September 11 2001 where the world changed forever.
+Now I can’t say this was a positive dream, in fact it was people about being caught in a fire.
+So needless to say I was glad to wake up from this vision, but this, coupled with breaking news stories of arrests in relation to foiled plane attacks here in Australia, led me to think about teh twin towers and that dreaded day September 11 2001 where the world changed forever.

-Now although most of my Sarah Jane Artwork is steered via imagination and has a highly abstract nature to it creating a lot of vibrancy and positivity, art in general is not always a tale of positive stories.
+Now although most of my Sarah Jane Artwork is steered via complete imagination and has a highly abstract nature to it creating a lot of vibrancy and positivity, art is not always a tale of positive stories and you only need to look at historical art to see historical events documented using paintings.
 So I decided to challenge myself and paint something outside the square, something not typical of my works, something with a darker side .
 This is why this modern painting has been included in the Sarah Jane exhibition in Adelaide “Something Just a Bit Different”, not for its imagery, but instead for its distinct difference from my usual Sarah Jane Artworks.